Incomplete XDR Coverage Leaves You Vulnerable

 To start, Agio’s engineers would immediately deploy a trial copy of our standard EDR platform (powered by Cylance), spin up a tenant, and have it working throughout the entire environment.
 Cylance can detect whether one of the admin accounts is compromised, and our engineers can halt all forward movement of the ransomware.

-If it’s there’s one thing you should do for yourself, it’s making sure you have a complete XDR service that works and is being monitored by a partner like Agio.
+If there’s one thing you should do for yourself, it’s making sure you have a complete XDR service that works and is being monitored by a partner like Agio.
 Our complete XDR services offer unified security management, incident response, EDR, email threat detection, and phishing protection.

 When you have an incident, you’ll be glad you have a partner who has seen these problems before and has the talent to respond immediately.
 This is where Agio’s XDR team shines.
 We’ll be there for you—whether you’re a global company or not—around the clock.
 We can alert you to possible threats, and help you bring your systems back online regardless of how spread out your teams are.